JNPRAutomate/automated_tickets_management_with_syslog_saltstack_RT/README.md

 ## Building blocks role

 ### Request Tracker
 - This is the ticketing system.
 The tickets are automatically created and updated by SaltStack based on Junos syslog messages.
+Junos "show commands" output are automatically collected by SaltStack and attached to the appropriate tickets.

 ### Junos devices
 - They send syslog messages to SaltStack